M Idioms

 much ado about nothing

-- a lot of excitement about nothing
+- much excitement about nothing

 There was much ado about nothing over the small scandal in the city government.